Warcabiarz/iris-classification/README.md

 # iris-classification
+Author: Juliusz Marszałek
 This is final project for AIOlympiadClub.
+Requirements are in environment.yml file.
+Presentation is in [PRESENTATION] file.